techquestsoft/InterviewQuestions/Performance.md

     There is 10x performance improvement between a single JAXBContext initialization, and initializing it for every serialization request, so there is potential for major performance gains with this small tweak.

+# 2. One of the Microservice generating token for every transaction that will connect to backend thru REST/SOAP to get data from Backend systems like Mainframe
+    This microservice's TPS is 300, so we implemented token generation hourly instead of for every transaction, this improved significant performance.